What is lip-reading?

 Making sure your child knows what you are speaking about and the context in which you are speaking, combined with your child’s use of their residual hearing and hearing technology, will help to make lip-reading easier.
 As will your natural gestures and facial expressions.

-- Don’t stand with your back to bright light, this can make facial features unclear.
+- Don’t stand with your back to bright light, as this can make facial features unclear

 - Keep moustaches and beards (if you have one) trimmed so they don’t cover lips